benjamin1-cyber/Population-Health-Surveillance-Architecture/README.md

 Installing Synthea
-Download the latest version of Synthea from the official GitHub repository Create a directory for Synthea and move the JAR file
+Download the latest version of Synthea from the official GitHub repository Create a directory for Synthea and move the JAR file Generating COVID Simulation Messages in the synthea directory.

 Below are Evidence of Synthea Patient Generation and Table showing number of Patients.